 Airmasses are usually classified by their temperature and humidity, as associated with their source regions.
-These are usually abbreviated with a two-letter code.
+These are usually abbreviated with a twoletter code.
 The first letter, in lowercase, describes the humidity source.
 The second letter, in upper-

-A "cA" airmass has what characteristics?
+Sample Application A "cA" airmass has what characteristics?

-Given: cA airmass.
+Find the Answer Given: cA airmass.
 Find: characteristics